near/near-cli-rs/docs/GUIDE.en.md

 ## User Guide

-This guide is intended to give an elementary description of near-cli and an overview of its capabilities.
-This guide assumes that near-cli is [installed](README.md#installation) and that readers have passing familiarity with using command line tools.
+This guide is intended to give a detailed description of _near-cli_ and an overview of its capabilities.
+This guide assumes that _near-cli_ is [installed](README.md#installation) and that readers have passing familiarity with using command line tools.
 This also assumes a Unix-like system, although most commands are probably easily